Log in if you have an account

 - They are concentrated.
-Let’s be honest; to get a medicinal dose of herbs, you often need to take a lot and you often need to take it often.
+To get a medicinal dose of herbs, you often need to take a lot and you often need to take it often.
 To get the equivalent dose of powdered herb, you would have to take several capsules.

 - They are generally standardized.
 A good tincture will have the herb:menstrum (we will define menstrum later in blog) ratio which gives some indication of the strength of the tincture.
 Getting an effective and safe dose involves knowing the strength of your medicine!

 - They last a very long time.
 Most tinctures measure shelf lives in years.
 Although there are some exceptions, I generally don’t think twice about having a 3 or 4 year old tincture.